Falkhaja/Falkhaja/README.md

 - 👋 Hi, I’m Fahad Mohamed Alkhaja.

 - I am a graduating senior from Harvard College with a BS in Mechanical Engineering in May 2021.
-- I will pursuing an MA in Statistics at Columbia GSAS with an expected graduation in Dec 2022.
+- I will be pursuing an MA in Statistics at Columbia GSAS with an expected graduation in Dec 2022.

 - I speak Arabic and English fluently.